3scale/3scale-operator/doc/operator-monitoring-resources.md

 3scale monitoring is leveraged by [prometheus](https://prometheus.io/) and [grafana](https://grafana.com/) monitoring solutions.
 They need to be up and running in the cluster and configured to watch for monitoring resources.

-Monitoring stack setup and running is beyond 3scale operator reponsabilities.
+**Monitoring stack setup and running is beyond 3scale operator reponsabilities, cluster administrator must provide it.**
 There are many ways to provide the required monitoring stack.
 Few examples are given:

 * Openshift new proposal [User Workload Monitoring](https://github.com/openshift/enhancements/blob/master/enhancements/monitoring/user-workload-monitoring.md)